 The PhD Foreign Language Translation Exam

-The PhD Foreign Language Translation Exam is offered twice each year (November and April).
+The PhD Foreign Language Translation Exam is offered twice each year (usually November and April).
 Frequently asked questions

 about the exam and Guidelines f